k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16a_generate_task.md

 ### Adding Data Generation Parameters to the Task

 Select a parameter from the data generation parameter's list.
-You can ass a search value to get the required parameter.
-The selected parameter is added to the window with the default values if set.
+You can add a search value to get the required parameter.
+The selected parameter is added to the window with the default values, if set.

-The selected parameters are marked by grey and get a blue Refresh icon next to the selected parameter's name:
+The selected parameters are marked in grey and they get a blue Refresh icon next to the selected parameter's name:

 ![selected param](images/data_generation_params_list.png)

 ### Removing Data Generation Parameters from the Task

 Click the blue Refresh icon next to the parameter's name in the data generation parameters list.
-The remove parameter returns back to its default value if set.
+The removed parameter returns back to its default value if set.

 ### Reset the Data Generation Parameter's Value

-Click the black Refresh icon next to the parameter's editor to reset your updates and get back to the previous value if set.
+Click the black Refresh icon next to the parameter's editor to reset your updates and get back to the previous value, if set.
 The previous value can be the default value or the previous value set by the user when opening and updating a Generate task.

 ### Data Generation - Distribution Parameters